Anne B. Shaver

 Anne B. Shaver is a partner with a focus on employment and antitrust class actions.
 She is currently co-lead counsel in an Equal Pay Act case against Google, representing a certified class of female employees in California.
 She also represents a certified class of female employees challenging systemic gender discrimination Goldman Sachs.
 In the antitrust area, she represents classes of workers challenging unlawful “no-poach” agreements between employers.
 Currently, she represents financial technology employees in North Carolina, as well as employees at franchise restaurants whose wages were suppressed by no-poach agreements.

-Anne Shaver is the immediate past co-chair of the American Bar Association’s Equal Employment Opportunity Committee and a Chair of the ABA’s Labor and Employment Law Section’s National Conference.
+Anne Shaver is a past Co-Chair of the American Bar Association’s Equal Employment Opportunity Committee and a former Co-Chair of the ABA’s Labor and Employment Law Section’s National Conference.
 She is a frequent speaker on employment law and employee competition topics at conferences around the country.

 In 2019, Anne and the team representing a class of over 5,000 medical school faculty at Duke and UNC received the award for “Outstanding Private Practice Antitrust Achievement” from the American Antitrust Institute.
-She was selected for The Best Lawyers in America in the Employment Law category in 2021, Lawdragon’s “Leading Plaintiff Employment Lawyers in America” 2018-2021, the “40 & Under Hot List” by Benchmark Litigation for 2018-2020, and the Daily Journal’s “Top Labor & Employment Lawyers” 2018-2020.
+She was selected for The Best Lawyers in America in the Employment Law category in 2021 and 2022, the “40 & Under Hot List” by Benchmark Litigation for 2018-2020, the National Law Journal’s Rising Star of the Plaintiffs Bar in 2022, the Daily Journal’s “Top Labor & Employment Lawyers” 2018-2020, 2022-2023, and Law360’s “MVP in Employment Law” in 2023.

 Anne graduated from the University of California, Berkeley, School of Law in 2007.
 Prior to joining our firm, Anne served as a law clerk to the Honorable Betty B. Fletcher of the Ninth Circuit U.S Court of Appeals.